MinaiRoderon/writeups/dvCTF2023/crypto/README.md

 There are explanations within the code for clarity and understanding of the solution.

 > Usage: python3 writeup.py
-> Python librairies you might need: pycryptodome, gmpy2, primefac, factordb
+> Python librairies you might need: pycryptodome, gmpy2, primefac, factordb (and sage to run the partial d exposure attack)

 *I hope you liked my challenges*